binance-exchange/binance-official-api-docs/rest-api.md

 ------------ | ------------ | ------------ | ------------
 symbol | STRING | NO |

-* If the symbol is not sent, tickers for all symbols will be returned in an array.
+* If `symbol` is not sent, tickers for all symbols will be returned in an array.
-* When all symbols are returned, the number of requests counted against the rate limiter is equal to the number of symbols currently trading on the exchange.

 **Response:**
 ```javascript